agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/core/03_enhanced_agent_wrapper_design.md

 ## 📝 **Conclusion**

 The Enhanced Agent Wrapper provides a powerful bridge between agents and the user endpoint tool system.
-By combining tool discovery, intelligent selection, and progress tracking, it gives agents access to powerful tools while maintaining the simplicity and reliability of the existing system.
+By combining tool discovery, information provision, and progress tracking, it gives agents access to powerful tools while maintaining agent autonomy in tool selection.

-**Key Takeaway**: The Enhanced Agent Wrapper makes tools accessible to agents through intelligent discovery and selection, while providing transparent progress tracking and robust error handling.
+**Key Takeaway**: The Enhanced Agent Wrapper makes tools accessible to agents through discovery and information provision, while agents maintain full control over tool selection based on their own logic and understanding of tasks.